 Alabama eviction prevention and homeless assistance.

-While not as common, some of the Continuum of Care agencies may have cash grants available to pay rent for those that are faced with homelessness.
+While not as common, some of the Continuum of Care as well as non-profit agencies may have cash grants available to pay rent for those that are faced with homelessness.
 These will be very limited though, and comes with a strict application process.
 For those that are now homeless, there may be some financial aid available to pay the security deposit on a new, low income qualified apartment or home.
 Find more details on free grants.

 Housing for the homeless is also available in Alabama.
 The Continuum of Care will coordinate emergency shelter, transitional housing, as well as permanent homes for the less fortunate and homeless in the region.
 While not as common, there may also be motel vouchers available.